alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

-using the density of air of 1.3 kg/m³, the surface of 20 m² and the drag coefficient we saw above for a spheroid with a cone of `0.03`.
+using the density of air of 1.3 kg/m³, the surface of 20 m² and the average drag coefficient we saw above for a spheroid with a cone of `0.03`.
 (Note: carbon fiber is a very polished surface so the drag coefficient might be even lower.)
 Spoiler alert, power is just force multiplied by velocity, so we just multiply again by the velocity: